 Success Breeds Imitation

 Equally important, multistate taxpayers should be aware that state departments of revenue share their success stories.
 Data intelligence and revenue enhancement successes in one state may become the blueprint for other states to follow and implement.
-In this Reuters article, New Jersey Director of Tax Michael Bryan praised CISS’s highly successful data mining and tax audit enhancement initiative: “New York has had a great success with this,” he noted.
+In a Reuters article, New Jersey Director of Tax Michael Bryan praised CISS’s highly successful data mining and tax audit enhancement initiative: “New York has had a great success with this,” he noted.
 And in unofficial discussions we’ve had with state examiners, we know that at least one other state’s department of revenue has made an extensive investment in data mining and intelligence.

 “Knowledge is Power”